ALI-19k1279/points-tracking-service/README.md

 A RESTful service built with NestJS that manages user points transactions and balances with specific spending rules.

+## What is NestJS?

+Nest (NestJS) is a framework for building efficient server-side applications in Node.js.
+It supports both TypeScript and JavaScript and combines concepts from Object Oriented Programming, Functional Programming, and Functional Reactive Programming.

+Nest uses popular HTTP server frameworks like Express by default and can also work with Fastify.
+It offers an abstraction over these frameworks but still allows direct access to their APIs.
+This flexibility enables developers to use various third-party modules available for the underlying platform.

 ## System Requirements

 The service maintains user point balances with the following rules: